mcburton/writing/annotatedbib.markdown

 1. Johns, A. 1998.
 The nature of the book: Print and knowledge in the making.
 University of Chicago Press. (http://books.google.com/books?id=ERpBdEUdhz8C)
 1. Kirschenbaum, Matthew G. 2008.
 Mechanisms: New Media and the Forensic Imagination.
 The MIT Press. (http://books.google.com/books?id=CT0oPmcrciAC)
 1. Kling, R., & Spector, L. (2002).
 Academic rewards for scholarly research communication via electronic publishing (No. WP- 02-13).
 Bloomington, IN: Center for Social Informatics. (http://hdl.handle.net/2022/167)
+	- Kling and Spector make an argument that electronic publications should not be discounted out of hand by virtue of the fact they are electronic in nature.
+They emphasize that publishing exists in a broad spectrum of possible states and they aught to be evaluated not on their form, but through a framework developed by Kling (1999)
+		- Publicity
+		- Trustworthiness
+		- Accessibility
+	- they promote this framework for tenure and promotion decisions, as opposed to dismissing epub out off hand.
+	- This raises a question, this is an old paper, are the claims about the dismissing of electronic publications still true?
+	- Another question, this article is mainly focused upon journal style publication, manuscripts to be submitted to journals, or articles published on scholars websites or on pre-print sites.
+Do these concerns and does the Kling framework apply to monographs?
 1. Kling, R. (2003).
 The internet and unrefereed scholarly publishing (No. WP- 03-01).
 Bloomington, IN: Center for Social Informatics. (http://hdl.handle.net/2022/166)
+	- a historicized discussion of nomenclature in scholarly communication and scholarly publication.
+Looking at p-pub and comparing with e-pub.
+	- "We do not have a good theory to explain the ways in which different disciplines have selected these different architectures for communicating via unrefereed e-scripts.
+We also lack a good theory of why these practices are confined to a minority of academic disciplines.
+Kling and McKim's (2001) effort which examines different features of a discipline (ie., relative visibility of projects, patentability of research products) as they pertain to trust between authors and readers stands out as the only systematic effort to conceptualize such disciplinary differences. "
+	- "scholarly publication is part of a much more complex  set of scholarly working arrangements that include credit-assignment and financing arrangements.
+Since these working arrangements change slowly in a discipline, only those disciplines whose working arrangements are congruent with communicating via unrefereed e-scripts will adopt and extend the practice."
 1. Lynch, Clifford.
 2010.
 "Imagining a University Press System to Support Scholarship in the Digital Age."
 Journal of Electronic Publishing 13(2).
 Retrieved (http://hdl.handle.net/2027/spo.3336451.0013.207).
 1. Mandel, C. A, M. C Summerfield, and P. Kantor.
 1997.
 "Online Books at Columbia: Measurement and Early Results on Use, Satisfaction, and Effect." (http://www.arl.org/resources/pubs/scat/mandel-2.shtml)
 1. Sewell, David.
 2009.
 "It’s For Sale, So It Must Be Finished: Digital Projects in the Scholarly Publishing World."
 3(2).
 Retrieved July 21, 2011 (http://www.digitalhumanities.org/dhq/vol/3/2/000039/000039.html).